Possible headings to put in your plan

 6. My abnormal blood tests, and 12 months diary of home blood pressure readings.

-Some of the ways to prevent the following diseases and conditions are set out in the separate web page called ‘Plan to prevent 10 diseases‘.
+Some of the ways to prevent the following diseases and conditions are set out in these links to other web pages here.
+So choose the next one you want to prevent:

-8. References to medical evidence used in this plan.
+8. References to medical evidence used in my plan.